C.D. Feirense: Stadium

 The Estádio Marcolino de Castro is a multi-use stadium in the town of Santa Maria da Feira.
-It is currently used mostly for football matches and is the home stadium of Feirense, who play in the Portuguese Liga.
+It is currently used mostly for football matches and is the home stadium of Feirense, who play in the Portuguese Liga Portugal 2 Meu Super.
 The stadium is capable of holding other sporting events.
 Its capacity for a football match is 5,401 spectators.
 Estádio Marcolino de Castro was built in 1962 when Feirense was promoted for the first time to the top-flight Portuguese Liga.